daily-demos/screenshare-chrome-ext/README.md

 ### Steps for sharing your screen
 - Open the extension's menu in the browser.
 - Insert the base URL you received from deploying the back-end repo on Netlify.
-- Click `Create and launch room`.
+- Click `Create and launch call`.
 Keep the checkbox checked to auto-share your screen.
-- A new tab will open with screen sharing enabled.
-Choose which view you want to share and it will officially be live.
+- A new tab will open (with screen sharing enabled if you selected that).
+Choose which view you want to share with other participants.
 - Open the Chrome extension's menu again to get the shareable link and share away!